NishtaSapra21/Electric_Vehicles_Data_Analysis/README.md

     ![top_5_model_or](https://user-images.githubusercontent.com/107717882/202875822-a897efe6-9262-476b-a990-13f98328acc3.png)

-  * Huge increase in Gasoline Price makes trend to but EVs.
+  * Huge increase in __Gasoline Price__ made a trend to buy EVs.

     ![Fuel_prices_Changes](https://user-images.githubusercontent.com/107717882/202875950-211c48f0-c1cd-49f0-a8a1-9c2182b7a85f.png)

+  * China has the largest and fastest-growing EV market in the world.

 ## Future Analysis/Improvement